btlsd/FEP/README.md

 ### Player Stats

-Characters have five core attributes:
+Characters have six core attributes:

 - **Strength**
 - **Perception**
 - **Endurance** – affects maximum health and energy as well as recovery rates
 - **Charisma**
 - **Intelligence**
+- **Agility** – higher agility lets your turn gauge fill faster in battle

 These values influence activities like working and exploring.